Exploring new possibilities in space, astrophysicist Lena Okajima is turning our night sky into a canvas with her spectra of artificial shooting stars

 “Compared to other space start-ups, we are more focused on engineers who have worked in manufacturing companies,” she explains.
 “Of course, science and a space industry background is important—however, I value engineers who have created a commodity of this kind because they are very sophisticated and innovative—that quality excites me.”

 With Okajima’s direction as CEO, ALE has designed and manufactured several microsatellites, with one already in orbit around the Earth.
 To create the artificial meteor shower, the satellite will release 400 particles into the mesosphere.
-These particles will travel approximately one third of the way around the planet reacting with air plasma to create a series of luminous tails as they burn up, which will be seen by spectators as shooting stars.
+These particles will travel approximately one fifth of the way around the planet reacting with air plasma to create a series of luminous tails as they burn up, which will be seen by spectators as shooting stars.

 Growing up in Tottori, Japan, Okajima spent her childhood stargazing.
 “It’s the prefecture with the least population in Japan—even in the town, there’s not much light so you can actually see the Milky Way,” she says.
 “I loved watching stars there.”
 Once Okajima began her studies in Tokyo she continued with this passion, studying for a PhD in Observational Cosmology with many classes held at the National Astronomical Observatory of Japan (NAOJ), a destination we are now driving to as the sun begins to set.

 “I think it was Hawking who said; ‘Remember to look up at the stars and not down at your feet… wonder about what makes the universe exist.
 Be curious,’” says Okajima, gazing around the circular room dominated by its telescope.
 For Okajima, sparking curiosity in the form of entertainment is simply the trigger to inspire a greater interest in science and the universe.
 “My motivation is not just to entertain, she asserts.
-“Yes, we provide entertainment on the ground but we are also collecting data of the upper atmosphere in order to understand climate changes, enhance weather forecasting and safely burn-up space debris.”
+“Yes, we provide entertainment on the ground but we are also collecting data of the middle atmosphere in order to understand climate changes, enhance weather forecasting and safely burn-up space debris.”

-Okajima’s pioneering vision will enable ALE to have the most re-entry data to understand this level of our atmosphere.
+Okajima’s pioneering vision will enable ALE to have the data to understand this level of our atmosphere.
 Yet, achieving visionary displays such as this is not without its challenges.
 “There’s no market yet, everything we are doing is brand new,” she says.
 Looking up at the spectra of stars, Okajima is quick to add: “My wish is that by pushing forward to develop science and connect it to society more people will recognize that our Earth is very important.
 Maybe then we can tend to it with careful solutions.”

 Learn more about ALE and their progress at the ALE Homepage.